 The Nigerian Baptist Theological Seminary (NBTS) has given us permission to share from their long-range plan, which they distilled to seven goals, each supported by objectives, sub-objectives, and tasks for 2016-20.
 The seven goals are unique to NBTS and involve change from past practice.
 Specifics are not, therefore, directly applicable to another school but we hope the example is helpful to those developing strategy.

-NBTS language is in italics; an underline indicates a primary challenge area.
+NBTS language is in italics; bold indicates a primary challenge area.
 Explanatory comments follow each objective.

 - Lead the NBC seminary network for theological education, for the Nigerian church (not limited to Nigerian Baptists).
 NBTS, the graduate school for the Baptist Convention, will regularly convene leaders of the Baptist system for theological education to consider its shared role within the Church, and to encourage one another.
 Also, to the extent it is welcomed, NBTS will network with other denominations to share in ministry and exchange faculty, and will deliberately offer education to leaders from other Christian denominations.